knifeayumu/SillyTavern-LALib/README.md

  *optional* name of the chat variable to use as input
 - `[globalvar:variable_name]?`
  *optional* name of the global variable to use as input
+- `[:list]`
+ a list of lists, where each inner list has at least two elements

 <div>
 Takes a list of lists (each item must be a list of at least two items) and creates a dictionary by using each